 10- Los Angeles

-The Swiss city made a huge jump.
-It was ranked 26th with a score of 706 in last year’s GFCI.
-Geneva increased its score to 729 to occupy 9th spot in the latest GFCI report.
-It is one of the most livable and most expensive cities on the planet.
-Geneva is home to a number of financial institutions, asset management firms, and watchmakers.
+The Swiss city made a huge jump, from the 26th spot in last year’s GFCI.
+Geneva currently scores 729 to occupy the 9th spot in the latest GFCI report.
+The Swiss hub is one of the most livable and most expensive locations on the planet.
+Geneva is home to several financial institutions, asset management firms, and watchmakers.

 8- San Francisco

-6- Hong Kong
+6- Hong Kong (HK)

 Despite Brexit, London is the second biggest financial center on the planet with a score of 742.
 London has been a global financial hub since the London Stock Exchange was founded in 1698.
-However, the city’s economic prospects don’t look promising because businesses are moving their offices and investments to other cities in Europe due to Brexit.
+However, the city’s economic prospects don’t look promising because businesses move their offices and investments to other cities in Europe due to Brexit.
 London could fall behind many other cities in the coming years.

 1- New York